ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ~~~~

 BBR executes the following BBRUpdateProbeBWCyclePhase() logic on each ACK
-that ACKs or SACKs new data, to advance the ProbeBW state machine:
+that acknowledges new data, to advance the ProbeBW state machine:

 ~~~~
   /* The core state machine logic for ProbeBW: */